Venice:

 the atmosphere of the small Lagoon islands where their people still live

-to its boat as the rest of the world takes to its cars, and the spontaneity
+takes to its boat as the rest of the world takes to its cars, and the

-of the people of these islands, the calm of their sunny waterside and
+spontaneity of the people of these islands, the calm of their sunny waterside

-the energy of their brightly-painted houses reflect the lagoon in which
+and the energy of their brightly-painted houses reflect the lagoon in

-they live and which remains an inspiration to artists and writers as it
+which they live and which remains an inspiration to artists and writers

 MURANO